CERT-Polska/drakvuf-sandbox/README.md

 * Processor: Intel processor with VT-x and EPT features
 * Host system: Debian 10 Buster/Ubuntu 18.04 Bionic/Ubuntu 20.04 Focal with at least 2 core CPU and 5 GB RAM
 * Guest system: Windows 7 (x64), Windows 10 (x64; experimental support)

+Nested virtualization:

+* KVM, Hyper-v are **not** supported
+* because of the above, hosting drakvuf-sandbox in cloud is also **not** supported (because most hosting providers use one of the above)
+* VMware Workstation Player **does** work, but you need to check Virtualize EPT option for a VM; Intel processor with EPT still required

 ### Basic installation